platformatic/platformatic/docs/guides/monitoring.md

 ...
 ```

 All the configuration settings are optional.
 To use the default settings, set `"metrics": true`.
-See the [configuration reference](/reference/db/configuration.md#metrics) for more details.
+See the [configuration reference](../db/configuration.md#metrics) for more details.md#metrics

 :::caution
 Use [environment variable placeholders](/reference/db/configuration.md#environment-variable-placeholders) in your Platformatic DB configuration file to avoid exposing credentials.